Woodhouse Grove School

 The school was founded as an all-boys boarding preparatory institution, for the sons of Methodist Ministers.
 It developed over the latter part of the 20th century.
 Woodhouse Grove has evolved into an independent education centre, providing education from the age of three through to graduation from the sixth form.

-Although a Christian school, Woodhouse Grove accepts children from other religions or children with no declared religious affiliations.
-The school offers academic and sixth form scholarships, bursaries for HM Forces families, clergy families and sixth form, music awards, sport awards and financial assistance for siblings.

 Location

 The school is located in a rural setting close to the metropolitan centres of Leeds, 10 mi distant and Bradford, 4 mi away.
 Leeds Bradford International Airport is approximately 3 mi north-east of the school.
 The school benefits from the Apperley Bridge railway station, opened in 2015, which is located just across the road from the school's chapel.

 History

 Early plans

 Kingswood School, near Bath, in the West Country, served as the sole Methodist school from 1748, but was inconvenient for northern residents.
 The topic was raised at Conference in 1781 and John Wesley replied, "Probably we may (provide such a school).
 Let our brethren think of a place and a master and send me word".
 Adam Clarke returned to the subject at the 1806 conference, in his first year as conference president.
-Over the next five years possible sites were examined.